omnetpp/omnetpp-vscode/README.md

 ## Installing

-In VSCode/Extensions, select 'Install from VSIX...' from the ... menu
+In VSCode/Extensions side panel, select 'Install from VSIX...' from the ... menu